NTIA/WEnets/python/README.md

 - `-l 0`: normalization off
 - `-l 1`: normalization on (Default)

 `-s S` specifies specifies the segment step (stride) and is an integer with value 1 or greater.
 Default is `-s 48,000`.
 WAWEnet requires a full 3 seconds of signal to generate a result.
 If a `.wav` file is longer than 3 seconds multiple results may be produced. `S` specifies the number of samples to move ahead in the speech file when extracting the next segment.
 The default value of 48,000 gives zero overlap between segments.
-Using this default any input less than 6 sec. will produce one result, based on just the first 3 sec.
-A 6 sec. input will produce two results.
-If `-s 24,000` for example, segment overlap will be 50%, a 4.5 sec. input will produce 2 results and a 6 sec. input will produce 3 results.
+Using this default any input less than 6 seconds will produce one result, based on just the first 3 seconds.
+A 6 second input will produce two results.
+If `-s 24,000` for example, segment overlap will be 50%, a 4.5 second input will produce 2 results and a 6 second input will produce 3 results.

 `-c C` specifies a channel number to use when the input speech is in a multi-channel `.wav` file.
-Default is `-c 1`.
+Default is `-c 1`. *NOTE:* when using a .txt file to specify which .wav files to process, the software will always process the first channel of each file.

 `-o 'myFile.txt'` specifies a text file that captures WAWEnet results on a new line for each speech input processed.
 If the file exists it will be appended to.
 The extension `.txt` will be added as needed.
 Default is that no `.txt` file is generated.